addb/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/api-reference.md

 ### trackSessionStart

 Tracks the intention to start playback.
 This starts a tracking session on the MediaTracker instance.
-To resume a previously closed session, see the [media resume guide](#media-resume)
+To resume a previously closed session, see the [media resume guide](#media-resume).

 | Parameter | Description | Required |
 | :--- | :--- | :---: |